Our Buy to Let Mortgages

 The prospect of becoming a landlord may seem daunting despite the appeal of receiving a rental income.
 However, as long as you’ve chosen a good property in the right area, planned ahead for any maintenance issues or empty periods, complied with all of the legal requirements for rental properties and adequately vetted your prospective tenants, you should benefit from a profitable investment.

 At Trinity Finance, we’re here to help you with your buy-to-let mortgage no matter what your circumstances are.
-You may be looking forward to a new start as a landlord or be an experienced landlord with a portfolio of properties.
+You may be looking forward to a new start as a landlord.
+Or you may be an experienced landlord with a portfolio of properties.
 You may be a first-time buyer and need guidance on every aspect of buying a property.
-It could be that you’ve inherited the property and need advice about the inheritance tax or you may wish to buy a new home while renting out your existing one via a let-to-buy arrangement.
+It could be that you’ve inherited the property and need advice about the inheritance tax.
+Or you may wish to buy a new home while renting out your existing one via a let-to-buy arrangement.

 Whatever your buy-to-let mortgage, tax and insurance needs, our experts – located throughout Kent, London and Edinburgh – are ready to offer you impartial advice and find the best solutions for your circumstances.
 Just give us a call on 01322 907 000 to speak with a specialist consultant.
-Alternatively, send an email to us at firstname.lastname@example.org or an enquiry via our contact form and one of our friendly advisers will reply to you as quickly as possible.
+Alternatively, send an email to us at email@example.com or an enquiry via our contact form.
+One of our friendly advisers will reply to you as quickly as possible